Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Proof of Lemma

-From the inequality \eqref{eq:appAeq14}, we can see that for $D_{i_{k}^{(m)}}$ to be always positive for the DoL of every class, $D_{i_{k}^{(m)}}$ should be greater than the boundary value derived as the maximum value among DoL for each class.
-Thus, we can obtain the lower bound of the feasible data size for each PUE as the following corollary \ref{cor1}. \begin{cor} \emph{ The lower bound of the feasible size of the dataset for PUE $i_{k}^{(m)}$ that has the optimal DSI is
+From inequality \eqref{eq:appAeq14}, we can see that because $D_{i_{k}^{(m)}}$ is always positive for the DoL of every class, $D_{i_{k}^{(m)}}$ should be greater than the boundary value derived as the maximum value among DoL for each class.
+Thus, we can obtain the lower bound of the feasible data size for each PUE by using Corollary \ref{cor1}. \begin{cor} \emph{ The lower bound of the feasible dataset size for PUE $i_{k}^{(m)}$ with the optimal DSI is